Find Grad Schools

 $37,192 Median Salary

-There are 34 schools in the United States where you can get your master's degree in communications technologies and support.
-In recent years, the majority of the students getting degrees in this area were male, and 23 were from an underrepresented racial-ethnic group.
-Also, 41.5% of communications technologies and support graduates were international students.
+A master's degree in communications technologies & support is offered at 34 colleges in the United States.
+In recent years, the majority of the students getting degrees in this area were female, and 16% were from an underrepresented racial-ethnic group.
+Also, 48.1% of communications technologies & support graduates were international students.

 Education Levels of Communications Technologies & Support Majors

-In 2020-2021, 533 earned their master's degree in communications technologies and support.
+During the most recent year for which data is available, 591 people earned their master's degree in communications technologies & support.
 This makes it the 33rd most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in communications technologies and support at each degree level.
+The following table shows the number of diplomas awarded in communications technologies & support at each degree level.

 Education Level Number of Grads